 “Lots of things could happen,” Scarlet said, almost dismissively.

-Lance glanced down at the ground and then back up at her, wondering if he’d misplayed the trick.
+Lance considered that, wondering if he’d misplayed the trick.

 “I suppose,” he said.